jemarq04/bash-argparse/README.md

 argument is required.
 Note that required positional arguments cannot follow optional positional arguments.
 Currently, positional arguments do not have the ability to check if an integer/float is provided.
 Essentially, it will be assumed that the value is a string.
-If you wish to designate a positional argument as an integer argument, you must do the error checking yourself.
-(To be added.)
+If you wish to designate a positional argument as an integer argument, you must do the error checking using the functions added in version 2.1.0 given in "More Helper Functions".
 Usage: `bap_add_posarg $posarg $required "$message"`.

 * `bap_parse`: